Islwyn Watkins

 In 1967 he lectured at Birmingham School of Art.
 Moving to Knighton, Powys Wales in 1978 he was appointed chair of the Welsh Group.
 He also ran the Offa's Dyke Antique Centre in a Grade II listed building, in Knighton.
 At the 2000 Brecon Jazz Festival, Watkins and Nuttall created Merz Jam, an installation inspired by Kurt Schwitters with Lol Coxhill performing.

-His work is held in the Amgueddfa Cymru – National Museum Wales.
+His work is in the collection of Amgueddfa Cymru – Museum Wales.